 The Hidden Downsides Of Freelancing (You Need To Know)

 Freelancing is an increasingly popular way of working and earning money, but it’s not without its downsides.
-If you’re considering freelance work, be sure to understand the potential obstacles and disadvantages that come along with it before you take the plunge.
+If you’re considering freelance work, you need to understand the potential obstacles and disadvantages that come along with it before you take the plunge.

 Limited Job Security